ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 ```

 #### Match Log Setup [Major]
-Servers must be configured to submit logs in order for the match results to present in the client to all users.
+Servers must be configured to submit logs in order for the match results to be presented in the client to all users.

 1. Provide Valve the Steam ID of the account ("Admin") that will be setting and submitting the match logs in order to enable the Control Room.
 1. Provide Valve a Web API key for the Admin account.
 If you don't have one, create one [here.](https://steamcommunity.com/dev)